Tinkerpad-Software/USB-HID-Keycodes-German/README.md

 ## Modifier Keys
-### These are Not standard HID Keycodes, instead they are Modifiers and are handled differently.
+### These are Not standard HID Keycodes to send, instead they are Key Modifiers and must be sent as such.
 | Key  | Hex Code |
 | ------------- | ------------- |
 | Left Control  | 0x01  |